 Honestly, when it comes down to the basics, I can understand why the placebo effect gets such a bad rap from the science community: it’s bad for business!

 Think about this…

-If people understood that they have the power to actually heal themselves, then who would profit?
+If people understood that they have the power to actually heal themselves (and now research is starting to prove the effectiveness of mental imaging and the power of the mind!), then who would profit?